soc-hub-fi/ballast-pac/ballast-sysctrl-pac/README.md

 - Use `./update.sh` to re-generate Rust peripheral API from `SysCtrl.svd`.
 - `cargo check` to verify that the generated API compiles.

-The `SysCtrl.svd` represents the latest System View Description (SVD) of Ballast SoC for the System Control CPU.
+`SysCtrl.svd` represents the latest System View Description (SVD) of Ballast SoC for the System Control CPU.
 This SVD is used to generate a Rust peripheral API using svd2rust.
 That code is formatted and split into files using `form`.
 Finally, code is formatted to default Rust convention using `cargo fmt`.